I love my dog’s paws.

 I have issues trying to get my dogs to stop counting snowflakes long enough to come and defrost for a few minutes.

-Besides that, my biggest challenge in the winter is snowballs.
+Besides that, my biggest challenge in the winter is snowballs getting stuck on their paws.

 Everybody likes a good snowball except when your dog has them stuck between their pads.
 These can be painful and cause dogs to limp, they can cause mats to form, and they can cause a lot of irritation to the skin on the bottom of the paws.

 - Trimmed paws.
 I keep their paws nice and trimmed.
 I use straight shears and cut so that the hair is even with the pads, but you have to be extra careful when using straight shears.
-If you’re not comfortable with using scissors, clippers or thinning shears will work just fine.
+If you’re not comfortable with using scissors or slippers, thinning shears will work just fine.
 When I’m trimming I check for mats that may have formed and carefully cut those away.
 Again, you should only do this if you are comfortable.
 Most dogs are very ticklish with the hair on the bottom of their feet so it can be challenging.
+You can also just take your dog to an experienced groomer and have them do it.

 - Pet safe deicers.
 Our back patio gets very icy in the winter and I always have some pet friendly deicer.
 I make sure it’s salt-free, eco-friendly and does not contain any toxic chemicals.
 While I do my best to try and not let the back patio get icy, sometimes that is beyond my control.
 If I need to use a deicer I try and do it when I know the dogs won’t be walking on it for a few hours, but I can’t control when my fellow neighbors throw their deicer down.
 I’ve heard that some people use cat litter, gravel, or sand as a natural way to remove ice but that just wouldn’t be a safe option here since Leroy likes to eat anything that resembles a rock.